jab/bidict/docs/other-bidict-types.rst

   never changing just the key or value of an existing item,
   or:

-* you only depend on the order in the forward bidict, and are only changing existing items in the forward direction (i.e. changing values by key, rather than changing keys by value).
+* you are okay with
+  inconsistent ordering between a bidict and its inverse after changing the key or value of an existing item, as well as with items moving to the end when you change their key rather than being changed in place.

-That said, if your code depends on the ordering, using an :class:`~bidict.OrderedBidict` makes for safer, clearer code.
+That said, if your code depends on the ordering, using an :class:`~bidict.OrderedBidict` makes for clearer code, and ensures that insertion order will be preserved no matter what mutations you perform.

+The :ref:`extra-order-sensitive-apis`
-Of course, the additional order-mutating APIs that :class:`~bidict.OrderedBidict` gives you also expand the range of use cases where an :class:`~bidict.OrderedBidict` can be used.
+that :class:`~bidict.OrderedBidict` gives you also expand the range of use cases where your bidict would be suitable, as mentioned above.
-For example,
-:meth:`popitem(last=False) <bidict.OrderedBidict.popitem>`
-allows using an :class:`~bidict.OrderedBidict` as a FIFO queue, as mentioned above.